 We all know how difficult it can be to choose a shampoo.
-While you can use natural oils and recipes to moisturize, condition, and seal your hair, all-natural shampoos are few and far between.
+It's not as simple as choosing beneficial and natural oils, because your shampoo needs to clean your hair and scalp too.
 The market for shampoo has expanded in recent years to offer a wider selection of sulfate-free shampoos than ever before, but many shampoos still contain damaging chemicals that dry out natural hair.

 Some people with natural or curly hair address this problem by eliminating shampoo from their regimen altogether, but oils, products, and dirt will eventually build up on your scalp if you don't cleanse it regularly.
 This buildup will stop hair growth, make your hair dull and limp, and put your scalp at risk of infection.

 But some Naturals don't want even to use an all-natural shampoo, and some use an alternative: baking soda.
-This treatment works incredibly well for many individuals, making hair clean, revived, and softened.
+This treatment works well for many individuals, making hair clean, revived, and softened.
 It is also environmentally friendly and cost effective.
 But other people report that a few months of using baking soda leads to dry, frizzy, damaged hair.
 Can you get the benefits of baking soda without damaging your hair?
 Let’s find out.

 What is baking soda and how does it work?

 Baking soda (or sodium bicarbonate) has been around since ancient times.
 Unlike shampoo, which contains many different ingredients and chemicals, baking soda only contains one compound: NaHCO3.
 This compound is a salt comprised of sodium and bicarbonate ions.